Coding for Positive Rate in the Source Model Key Agreement Problem: A New Measure of Correlation

-Then, if $F-X-Y$ forms a Markov chain, we have \end{itemize} An application of $J_{\infty}$ is given in the next subsection.
+\end{itemize} An application of $J_{\infty}$ is given in the next subsection.
 As another application, consider a key agreement protocol of blocklength $n$ with public messages $F_1, F_2, \ldots, F_k$ to agree on single bits $K_A, K_B\in\{0,1\}$.
 Then we can write